ariful315/Malicious-Activity-analysis-on-Network-packet-and-Memory-dump/README.md

 # Malicious Activity Analysis on Network Traffic & Volatile Memory Dump

 ## Introduction
-This project involves a forensic analysis of network traffic and volatile memory dumps to identify malware and malicious activities.
+Thi project involves a forensic analysis of network traffic and volatile memory dumps to identify malware and malicious activities.
 Using the Volatility framework, the investigation compares a clean memory dump with an infected sample from a Debian-based Linux system.
 The goal is to uncover system changes, suspicious processes, hidden modules, and malicious behaviors.

 ## Methodology
 1. **Clean Memory Creation**: